 With your business plan in place, you can work backward from the number of eggs you plan to sell each week, to how many chicks you need to get to meet that goal.
 Figure that during her prime, a laying hen will, on average, produce three to five eggs a week.
 If you plan to sell 10 dozen eggs a week, or 120 eggs, you can do the math to determine that 25 or 30 chicks will be a good number to start with.

-Really make sure you've done the hard work and that you have a market that can support the number of chicks you are getting for your flock.
+Make sure you've done the hard work and that you have a market that can support the number of chicks you are getting for your flock.

 Here, you can also figure out pricing.
-What are your expenses each month in feed and other costs?
+What are your expenses each month for feed and other costs?
 Divide that by the number of dozens of eggs you plan to sell, and make sure you're charging well above your break-even point.
-You may have to spread the investment of building a chicken coop or putting up fencing over several years in order to make a profit, though, so don't calculate initial investment when setting your price.
+You may have to spread the investment of building a chicken coop or putting up fencing over several years to make a profit, though, so don't calculate initial investment when setting your price.

 Raise Your Chicks